uctv9805/msp-2-memory/README.md

 - The buttons and cards in the game are clickable and have animations/transitions added so the game feels responsive and satisfying to play.

-- Some of the artists artwork has been added to the background so it is inkeeping with their visual style.
+- Some of the artists artwork has been added to the background so it is inkeeping with their visual style and a link to their website has been added.

 ## Wireframes